asheratlas/atlas-realms-portfolio/ADR_hybrid_llm_architecture.md

 This gives three compounding wins:

-**1. Coverage without LLM cost.** ~84% of user language maps to one of these 5 dials via the synonym dictionary.
+**1. Coverage without LLM cost.** The large majority of common board game language maps to one of these 5 dials via the synonym dictionary, with atmospheric and vibe language covered by the semantic search layer.
 No LLM token spent on "chill", "brain burning", "quick game", "casual", "hate dice."

 **2. Graceful degradation.** The ±1 ordinal distance tolerance means the system doesn't fail when it can't find a perfect match on every dimension simultaneously.
 "Easy to teach co-op for 4 under an hour" might not have a perfect specimen — but the best available option still scores clearly higher than everything else.